anubhavpgit/anubhavpgit.github.io/content/posts/gameoflife.md

 Memory components:
 - Flip-Flops (they store a single bit of data using feedback) [⏎](#memory-unit)
-- RAM (Random Access Memory- they store data that can be read and written to- used for storing data and instructions specific to the program)
+- RAM (Random Access Memory- they store data that can be read and written to used for storing data and instructions specific to the program)
 - ROM (Read-Only Memory- they store data that can only be read from- used for storing fixed data and instructions that do not change)

 Control Unit components: